Granada2013/weatherapp/README.md

+# Weatherapp
-# Weatherapp - check the current weaher in any point of the world
+# Check the current weaher in any point of the world

 Avaliable in any browser supporting ES6 (ECMAScript2015) specification.
 My first experience with responsive design.